sharetribe/flex-docs/src/docs/operator-guides/migrating-from-outside-sharetribe/index.md

 When you already have data that is dependent on each other, such as listings related to users and reviews related to listings, you can reference the data within the import file.
-You can refer to resources by either alias or UUID with the `#im/ref` syntax.
+You can refer to resources by either alias or UUID with the `#im/ref` tagged element.
 The supported references for each type, if any, are listed in the type description in the [Supported types](#supported-types) section below.
 Note that referencing data with an id or alias that does not exist in the same file causes a validation error.

 ```
 ;; Referencing a listing by alias